johnshearing/SmartWallet/starter_kit/get_started.md

-### Anything we wish to create from IOG's Marlowe example can be accomplished by making changes to following files:
+### Anything we wish to create from IOG's Marlowe example can be accomplished by changing the following files:
 index.html, view.css, and controller.js
 So if you setup the official starter kit linked below and substitute the three files found here for the three in the official repository then you can see my changes and make your own.